Taylor Swift postpones Rio de Janeiro show, citing record heat a day after fan dies during concert

 One of Benevides’ friends, who also went to the concert, told local outlets they had both been given water while waiting to enter the stadium.

-In a handwritten note shared on her social media, Swift said she had a “shattered heart."
+In a previous statement shared on her social media Saturday morning, Swift said she had a “shattered heart."

 “There’s very little information I have other than the fact that she was so incredibly beautiful and far too young,” the singer wrote of the young woman.